Last Updated on

 If you’re looking for a better mail client, you definitely should give Spark a try.
 It’s fully featured and for some reason it doesn’t require an annual subscription.
 Here’s my full review of Spark.

 Timing App Tracker

-Back in 2017, I wrote a review of the app tracking program, Timing, but after some time, and for some reason, I stopped using it until I realized how much I really needed it.
+Back in 2017, I wrote a review of the app tracking program, Timing (affiliate link), but after some time, and for some reason, I stopped using it until I realized how much I really needed it.
 I guess I have to learn things the hard way.